 We love records.
 We adore almost everything about them – their look, their feel, the large-scale cover art and easily readable sleeve notes.
 Most of all, we can’t get enough of their wonderfully fluid analogue sound.
-There’s just something about an immaculate record played back on a good record player that even the best of digital still struggles to match, let alone better.
+There’s just something about an immaculate record, played back on a good record player, that even the best of digital can struggle to match, let alone better.

-There is always the option of buying the music again in file form (and some vinyl reissues come with download codes), but if you’ve already bought it once, the idea of paying for the same music again may not appeal.
-It’s also possible that older recordings may not have made the transition to digital anyway.
+There is always the option of buying the music again in file form (and some vinyl reissues come with download codes) but, if you’ve already bought it once, the idea of paying for the same music again may not appeal.
+It’s also possible older recordings may not have made the transition to digital anyway.
 That’s when turning your vinyl records into digital files becomes essential.

 But don’t expect ripping your vinyl to be quite as fuss-free as making a copy of your CDs.
 It isn’t.
 CDs are easy.
 Pop them into the disc drive of your computer and rip away.
 Records require a bit more work – but the results are worth it.